ryanpfalz/azure-devops-testplans-playwright/README.md

     ![App Settings Variable Replacement](./Docs/variables.png)

-2. Just like was done to run Playwright tests on your local machine, you need to ensure proper browsers are installed for the framework.
-The file to execute was published in the build artifact along with the test binaries; in this example, you should execute the following command in the PowerShell task:
+2. Just like was done to run Playwright tests on your local machine, you need to ensure proper browsers are installed on the agent.
+The file you need to execute was published in the build artifact along with the test binaries; in this example, you should execute the following command in the PowerShell task:

     `$(System.DefaultWorkingDirectory)/_AzDO-Demo-Tests-CI/AzDO-Demo-Artifact/PlaywrightTests/PlaywrightTests/.playwright/node/win32_x64/playwright.cmd install`

 3. Follow the steps under #6 in [this guide](https://learn.microsoft.com/en-us/azure/devops/test/run-automated-tests-from-test-hub?view=azure-devops#set-up-your-environment) to set up the VsTest task.
     -   To run tests linked to Test Plans, you need to choose 'Test run' as the 'Select tests using' option.
-Note that you will *not* be able to run this task directly in the Release Pipeline.
+Note that you will _not_ be able to run this task directly in the Release Pipeline.
-    - Conversely, to run the test task directly in the Release Pipeline (*not* via Test Plans), choose 'Test assemblies' in the 'Select tests using' dropdown.
+    -   Conversely, to run the test task directly in the Release Pipeline (_not_ via Test Plans), choose 'Test assemblies' in the 'Select tests using' dropdown.

 ### Executing Playwright Tests with Test Plans

-Need to create test associations
 At this point, you should have the following:

-- A working build pipeline which publishes the web app and test binaries
+-   A working build pipeline which generates an artifact with the web app and test binaries
 -   An App Serivce resource in Azure
-- Release stages that publish the app code to Azure and execute tests linked to Test Plans
+-   Release stages that publish the app code to Azure and prepare the agent for Playwright test execution

-To execute the Playwright tests with Test Plans, you first need to set up the test plan and associate the Playwright test to the test plan.
+To execute the Playwright tests with Test Plans, you now need to set up the test plan, tie it to the release pipeline, and associate the automated Playwright test to the test plan.

 #### Setting up the Test Plan, Suite, and Case